 The International Brain Initiative established working groups to help deliver the aspirational goals.
-These groups include all member countries of the International Brain Initiative to ensure that nothing is being left behind in our progress to crack the brain’s code.
+These groups include all member countries of the International Brain Initiative to ensure that nothing is being left behind in our progress to catalyze and advance neuroscience research globally.

-There are currently two established working groups: Global Inventory of Brain Projects and Global Neuroethics.
-There are three additional working groups in the scoping phase: Tools and Technology Dissemination, International Data Sharing and Standards, and Training and Education.
+There are currently three established working groups: Inventory of Brain Projects, Global Neuroethics, and Data Standards and Sharing.
+There are two additional working groups in the scoping phase: Tools and Technology Dissemination and Training and Education.
+Finally, Communications and Outreach group strategizes, plans, and executes networking events and materials for distribution, to maintain the connection between the IBI and the larger neuroscience community.

 To examine and catalogue the world’s major brain initiatives systematically, by tracking funding sources, amounts, timelines, overall mission, specific deliverables, and points of collaboration.
 Learn more here.